yasboyman/transgold/README.md

 This project was initialised using Vite TypeScript

+Some vite testing has been added

+NOTE: Project is not yet complete, but the Currency Exchange works fine

 # Run the project locally
 to run the project locally, cd into 'travel_helper... then *npm run dev*